Updated: May 9, 2022 by Jennifer Munsell

-Male vs female iguanas — how do you know your pet’s sex?
+Male vs female iguanas — how can you tell the difference between male and female iguanas?

 Otherwise, read on to learn more about sexing iguanas!

-- Male iguanas are much heavier, whereas female iguanas are lighter than males.
+• Size and Weight: Male iguanas are much bigger and heavier, whereas female iguanas are lighter and generally smaller than males.

-- Male iguanas have large dorsal and vertebral spikes, whereas females’ spikes are much smaller and less pronounced.
+• Spikes: Male iguanas have large dorsal and vertebral spines, whereas females’ spikes are much smaller and less pronounced.

 Males are much larger than females and will require a larger enclosure.
 The entire enclosure will need to be higher, longer, and wider to house a male.
 However, females will need to have a burrowing box or section of their enclosure which they can dig in and not be able to escape.